lkesteloot/unsong/unsong.md

 “I WILL TEACH YOU MANY THINGS.
 BUT YOUR HOMEWORK FOR TONIGHT IS TO REST AND FEEL BETTER.”
 He stopped himself.
 “OR IS THAT ONE OF THE THINGS HUMANS CANNOT DO?”

-“I…I’m not sure.
+“I...
+I’m not sure.
 But I think I can try.”